mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation.md

 sudo apt install php-sqlite3 php-pgsql php-mysql
 ```

-Then, it's a simple matter of unpacking the archive someplace (`/usr/share/arsse` is the recommended location on Linux systems, but it can be anywhere) and setting permissions:
+Then, it's a simple matter of unpacking the archive someplace (`/usr/share/arsse` is the recommended location on Debian systems, but it can be anywhere) and setting permissions:

 ```sh
 # Unpack the archive